-The University provides counseling resources, and every student has a faculty advisor to assist in planning his/her program.
-However, each student accepts full responsibility for reading all materials and information included in this Academic Catalogue and the satisfactory completion of all graduation requirements.
+The University provides counseling resources, and every student has a faculty advisor to assist in planning their program.
+However, each student accepts full responsibility for reading all materials and information included in this Academic Catalog and the satisfactory completion of all graduation requirements.
 Students must consult with their advisors before making changes in their academic programs.